 Man and bypass modes are similar:

-- bypass makes an instantaneous transition, which can cause an audible click. - man performs a quick fade without sonic artifacts.
+- bypass makes an instantaneous transition, which can cause an audible click.
+It is a hardware bypass and therefore has no signal latency. - man performs a quick fade without sonic artifacts.
+It has the same signal latency as auto mode.